Your guide fixer-upper mortgage loans

 The Fannie Mae Homestyle Renovation loan is a conventional mortgage that allows you to purchase a fixer-upper and pay for the cost of renovations with a single loan and mortgage payment.
 Moreover, you’re not required to purchase a primary residence (a home that you live in full-time).
 Rental and investment properties can also qualify.

 To fund home improvements, the loan amount is based on the future value of the property when the work is completed.
-DIY enthusiasts can even do some of the work themselves, except for safety-critical tasks, which must be made by licensed professionals.
+DIY enthusiasts can even do some of the work themselves, except for safety-critical tasks, which must be done by licensed professionals.

 You’ll need a 3% down payment and a minimum 620 credit score.
 Home buyers with less than 20% down will be required to pay for private mortgage insurance (PMI) until their mortgage balance drops to 80% of their home’s market value.